sznjzy/Dead-Ideas/ideas/teensyntax.md

 invested in coding at a young age, which will lead them to become good programmers as they grow up.

 # How
-The main objective should be to make the platform engaging for kids.
+The main objective should be to make the platform engaging for teens.

 - A brief and simple, ***interactive*** introduction to programming using animations and suitable audio.
 - Provide a curriculum on QBasic for complete beginners and Python for those who already have a basic idea of programming.